 What you can appeal against

-MRCP(UK) will only uphold appeals where there is evidence of:
+MRCP(UK) will only uphold appeals where there is clear evidence of:

-• Procedural irregularity in the conduct of the examination which has adversely affected a candidate’s performance.
-In making a determination, the appeals panel will consider whether there was a significant departure from normal procedure and to what extent this may have affected candidate performance and / or pass:fail status.
+- Procedural irregularity in the conduct of the examination which has adversely affected a candidate’s performance.
+In making a determination, the appeals panel will consider whether there was a significant departure from normal procedure and the extent it may have affected candidate performance.

 What you cannot appeal against